ApexWire/parser-1c/README_EN.md

 in the section "require" your composer.json

 ## Requirements
 In order to run you must meet the following requirements:

 * version of php >=5.4.0

 ## Description

-Before they like to use the library, you need to connect it: `use apexwire\parser\file1c\Parser;`

-The library has two 1s contents of the file transfer options:

-* Get the content directly from the file: `Parser::createFromFile('filename');`;
-* Transfer the contents in text form: `Parser::create('text');`.
+There are two options for the data source file and text.
+Each option provides a use case.

-As a result of execution of the above functions, to obtain the object:
+As a result of the creation of the object to obtain:

-- a list of possible errors: `errors`
+- A list of possible errors: `errors`
-- the status of the implementation of parsing file: `success`
+- The status of the implementation of parsing file: `success`
-- a list of file properties: `properties`
+- A list of file properties: `properties`
-- a list of available sections in the file: `sections`.
+- A list of available sections in the file: `sections`.
 It contains an array of objects sections.
 Each object contains the same: `errors`,` success`, `properties`.

+### File
+In this embodiment, a file is used as a data source.
+In order to process the file you need to create an object to pass the full path to the file.
+Example of use:
+`Use apexwire\parser1c\parser\File;
+$ Doc = new File ( 'file-path'); `

+### text
+In this embodiment, a file is used as a data source.
+In order to process the file you need to create an object to pass the full path to the file.
+Example of use:
+`Use apexwire\parser1c\parser\Text;
+$ Doc = new Text ( 'file-path'); `